FC Hartlepool football team reveals its big new sponsor ahead of first Northern League season

 FC Hartlepool secured promotion from the Wearside League in May by winning the title – just 18 months after taking over responsibility for the running of their Grayfields home.

-Chris Murray, FC’s club secretary, said the club is “over the moon” that Simon stepped in.
+Chris Murray, FC’s club secretary, said the club are “over the moon” that Simon stepped in.

 Chris said: “Orangebox’s branding will be on the home kits from Under-7s through to the Over-40s as well as on the first team shirt playing in the Northern League.